stephanfowler/responsive-swipe/README.md

 // The CSS selector for an element containing a data-json attribute with arbitrary data about the page.
 pageDataSelector: '.responsive-swipe-meta',

-// The name of the query param sent by Ajax page-fragment requests
+// The name of the query param sent wth Ajax page-fragment requests
 queryParam: 'frag_width',

 // CSS selector for a spinner/busy indicator
 loadingIndicator: undefined,

-// The (modified) swipeview.js lib
+// The custom swipeview.js lib
 swipeViewLib: '/js/responsive-swipe_swipeview.js'
 ```